Kyuchumimo/Micro-Joy-Home-Video-Computer/README.md

 Real old school hardware based fantasy computer.
 For all the details, please visit the [wiki](https://github.com/Kyuchumimo/Micro-Joy-Home-Video-Computer/wiki)

 This repository is under constant construction.
-Once finished building the libraries and the wiki, the corresponding files will be uploaded.
+Once finished building the libraries, tools and the wiki, the corresponding files will be uploaded.
 Please be patient.

 ![Micro Joy Home Video Computer](https://github.com/Kyuchumimo/Micro-Joy-Home-Video-Computer/assets/74131798/26b74839-57f7-4812-b579-5e045b2516cb)